esa/pagmo/doc/sphinx/tutorials/approximating_the_hypervolume.rst

   ref = hv.get_nadir_point(1.0)
   hv.compute(ref, algorithm=fpras)  # Will compute the approximated hypervolume

-Since many approximated algorithms based on the Monte Carlo approach allow for some customization, it is possible to provide the following keyword arguments to the constructor of `hv_algorithm.bf_fpras`:
+To influence the accuracy of the FPRAS, it is possible to provide the following keyword arguments to its constructor:

 #. *eps* - relative accuracy of the approximation
 #. *delta* - probability of error